About CALM

 CALM members

-CALM’s members produce newsletters, websites, posters, videos, brochures that reach as few as fifty and as many as a hundred thousand people.
-We have nearly 200 members in all regions and sectors, from coast to coast.
+CALM’s members produce newsletters, websites, posters, videos, and brochures that reach as few as fifty and as many as a hundred thousand people.
+We have nearly 250 members in all regions and sectors, from coast to coast.

 Unions not affiliated to the Canadian Labour Congress, labour organizations outside Canada, and non-profit, membership-based organizations can also join CALM.